 The irrigation water for DSİ’s Genç Irrigation Project will be supplied from the Aşağı (Lower) Kaleköy Dam and HEPP Project, one of the projects of Kalehan Energy.
 Thus, irrigated agriculture and greenhouse cultivation will be possible in this region.

 Technical, financial, environmental and social factors are considered together to minimize the amount of land to be affected in the planning of hydroelectric power plant projects and in determining the optimum formulation.
 Hence, HEPP projects are developed in such a way that also minimizes the amount of forest lands to be inundated.

-Afforestation fee is paid to the General Directorate of Forestry, as required by the related legislation, for the forest areas to be inundated due to the project and also for the forest areas within the footprint of dam structures, powerhouse, switchyard, construction camp, quarries and other areas used in the construction phase.
+Afforestation fee is paid to the General Directorate of Forestry, as required by the related legislation, for the forest areas to be inundated due to the project and also for the forest areas within the footprint of dam structures, powerhouse, switchyard, construction camp and other areas used in the construction phase.
 This fee is used to plant trees by the General Directorate of Forestry in areas determined by the said authority, in substitution of the affected trees.
 Thus, resource and opportunity are provided for the compensation of forest areas affected by the projects.

 Power plants are constructed and operated to international standards.
-All equipment used in the power plants will have quality certificates of international norms.
+All equipment used in the power plants will have quality certificates to international norms.
 An integrated Health, Safety, Environment and Social Management System will be established at the plants in accordance with ISO 14001 Environmental Management System and OHSAS 18001 Occupational Health and Safety Management System standards.

 TECHNOLOGY and STRUCTURAL INTEGRITY OF THE DAMS